 and joi

-to validate incoming data and prevent SQL injection, XSS (cross-site scripting) and other attacks.
-These modules verify input data, escape special characters and check compliance with defined rules.
+to validate incoming data and prevent attacks such as SQL injection, XSS (cross-site scripting), and others.
+These modules allow you to check input data, escape special characters, and verify compliance with defined rules.

 Node.js offers modules such as helmet